 - Free quotes for a service you offer

 Link well, and often.
-Because of the emphasis that search engines like Google place on link popularity, it’s important that your web site be linked from other web sites, especially from sites that are high in traffic and search engine ranking.
-Generally, webmasters will want to exchange or links with you if doing so will send them quality traffic.
+Because of the emphasis that search engines place on link popularity, it’s important that your web site be linked from other websites, especially from sites that are high in traffic and search engine ranking.
+Generally, webmasters will be more inclined to link to you if doing so will benefit them in some way.
+If nothing else, make sure your site is a good resource for them to send visitors before approaching them.

 You cannot single-handedly commandeer the Internet.
 If you see a classy web site with products or services that might complement yours, then send the webmaster an e-mail introducing yourself and suggesting ideas for combining forces.
 Suggest adding your chocolate to his peanut butter to create a Reese’s Cup.